ddz/yubikey-piv-init/README.md

 ### PIV Authentication (9a)

-This slot stores an ECCP256 key, requiring the PIN once per session, and a touch per operation.
+This slot stores an ECCP256 key, requiring the PIN once per session and a touch per operation.
 It is configured to be used for logon authentication when when paired for macOS user authentication.

 ### Key Management (9d)

-This slot stores an ECCP256 key, requiring the PIN once per session, and requiring a touch (cached) for key operations.
+This slot stores an ECCP256 key, requiring the PIN once per session and a (cached) touch for key operations.
 It is configured to be used for keychain decryption when paired for macOS user authentication.

 ### Card Authentication (9e)